-The 2015 Amazon Fire TV (2nd Gen) is an update to the 1st gen device that accomplished several goals for Amazon.
+The 2015 Amazon Fire TV (2nd Gen) was an update to the 1st gen device that accomplished several goals for Amazon.
+Even after the release of the 2017 Amazon Fire TV (3rd Gen), this remains the most powerful Fire TV hardware, and the best choice for playing games.
 Obviously it’s a device refresh designed to make the platform more powerful, including adding 4K output.
 It transitioned the platform to their current System on a Chip (SoC) supplier, MediaTek.
 Finally, it let them make some additional hardware configuration changes, likely based on customer usage of the features on the 1st gen device.

 The biggest checkbox that the 2nd Gen Fire TV checks is 4k output.
 Beyond that, Amazon removed the optical audio output, which probably wasn’t highly used, and added an micro SD slot, allowing memory expansion for those who want to install more apps.